mfvazquez/python_challenge/README.md

 * Add an option to clear the cache.
 Otherwise it will increase its size over time.
 * Add an option to filter IP addresses.
 * Imeplement a frontend for the application.
+* Create a new class in charge of the read/write in the cache dir.